ruricolist/FXML/README.md

 - FXML does not support HAX.

 Implementation differences:
+- FXML does not support Lisps that use UTF-16
 - Monolithic project (absorbs closure-common, cxml-stp).
 - Uses named-readtables.
 - Does not support SCL.